ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 | Character requirements | * At least two alphabetic characters \n * At least one special character \n * At least one uppercase character \n * At least one lowercase character \n * At least one numeric character \n * Identical adjacent characters - 3 |
 {: caption="Password policy" caption-side="bottom"}

 As the customer, you have full access to tailor these settings as needed to apply your enterprise security policies.
-For changing these policies, see [Managing vCenter single sign-on policies](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/6-7/platform-services-controller-administration-6-7/vsphere-authentication-with-vcenter-single-sign-onplatform-services-controller-admin/vmware-single-sign-on-policesplatform-services-controller-admin.html){: external}.
+For changing these policies, see [Managing vCenter Single Sign-On Policies](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/9-0/vsphere-authentication/vsphere-authentication-with-vcenter-single-sign-on/vmware-single-sign-on-polices.html){: external}.

 ## vSphere ESXi hosts
 {: #adds-sso-esxi}